AdobeDocs/commerce-operations.en/help/installation/prerequisites/overview.md

 mysql -u magento -p
 ```

-Check you have the correct version of MySQL for the version of Magento you are installing, [Check Here For Supported Versions]({{ page.baseurl }}/install-gde/system-requirements.html).
-The following result indicates the version you are running.
+Check that you have the correct version of MySQL for the version of Adobe Commerce or Magento Open Source you are installing ([check here for supported versions]({{ page.baseurl }}/install-gde/system-requirements.html).
+The following result indicates the version you are running.)

 ```terminal
 Welcome to the MySQL monitor.
 Commands end with ; or \g.